 It’s time for a path less travelled.
 At the floatplane dock, you’ll see a beaten-earth path straight ahead, paralleling the lake.
 It’s a magical entry to the Fitzsimmons Delta, where glacier-fed Fitzsimmons Creek meets Green Lake.
 The Sea to Sky Corridor is part of the Pacific Flyway, extending from Alaska to Patagonia, and along which more than a billion birds migrate each year.

 Steering clear of the area designated for wildlife and nesting, follow the path to the Delta.
 This is where the green of the lake and the mountains converge.
 After some meditative moments, stroll back to the Valley Trail and follow the signs for Whistler Village.

 If you see bear scat along this trail, or any of Whistler’s walkways, don’t let it jar the meditative mood!
 Be bear aware, giving it plenty of room.

 Deltas and ducks behind, the trail crosses train tracks, curving around the driving range.
 From golf skills to goods trains, there’s always something to see.
 The trail now takes its lead from Fitzsimmons Creek, named after the miner who once worked the creek-head.
-Further upstream, the waterway is spanned by the PEAK 2 PEAK Gondola, which links Whistler and Blackcomb Mountains and offers spectacular all-season sightseeing.

 About 2 kilometres / 1.2 miles along, the Valley Trail intersects with the Fitzsimmons Accessible Nature Trail, an 800-metre / half a mile forest experience.
 With flat, stable surfaces, this trail is accessible for all ages and abilities.
 You can opt for more walking there or remain on the Valley Trail.
 The Village looms, full of life, yet still overarched by green.
 This walk is completed.